Current Senator Information

 Top Hat

 The Senate uses Top Hat to vote on all action items during Senate meetings.
-Senators may use either the Top Hat mobile app (available for download in the App Store and the Google Play Store) or a web browser to navigate to the Top Hat website (https://app.tophat.com/e/) for voting purposes.
+Senators may use either their mobile phone (using a QR code displayed at the Senate Meeting) or a web browser to navigate to the Top Hat website (https://app.tophat.com/guest) for voting purposes.

 Senate Canvas/ELMS Course